-&lt;sup>8 The mathematics that represents physics must adequately account for the handedness innate to many natural systems.
+8 The mathematics that represents physics must adequately account for the handedness innate to many natural systems.
 Ordinary complex numbers do not achieve this, and it necessitates an anti-Euclidian (---) metric.[19]

 2.1.1.
-Space (or Frequency) Space
+Space-Space And Frequency Space